Moonchichiii/woodhouse_private_eatery/README.md

 ---

 ## Project Goals

-This restaurant project is designed for enabling users to simply register using username and choose a password.

-Once registered, they can book, edit, or delete their reservations.
+- This restaurant project is designed for enabling users to simply register using username and choose a password, once registered, they can book, edit, or delete their reservations.

-Additionally, I incorporated a functionality for staff to allow them to create reservations for guests, edit or delete them.
+- Additionally, I incorporated a functionality for staff to allow them to create reservations for guests, edit or delete them.

-handle a menu change on the same page, using the same login as the guests, (superuser's) redirecting to the management page.
+- Handle a menu change on the same page, using the same login as the guests, (superuser's) redirecting to the management page.

-In terms of layout and design, it is a minimalist website that is simple to navigate around with few options, and it's responsive and easily accessible across various devices.
+- In terms of layout and design, it is a minimalist website that is simple to navigate around with few options, and it's responsive and easily accessible across various devices.

 ---